Lakkos Artists Residency

-The Lakkos artists residency is a flexible space and works best with a variety of creative activities.
-At the end of most creatives stay the experience of mixing with the other guests is the most memorable.
-We often put on last minute events with whoever in the house wants to get involved.
-We sometimes make introductions and collaborations with locals but this often depends on the time of the year and the mood of the locals.
+The Lakkos Artists Residency is a flexible space that does not discriminate between creative practices.
+We regularly put on last-minute events with whoever in the house wants to get involved.
+We often make introductions and collaborations with locals but this depends on the time of the year and the mood of the locals.

 When is best to come?